haganbt/datasift-sql-framework/README.md

 Restarting the application will load the new processor.

-NOTE: A template extension can be found within the <code>/extension/template</code> directory.
+NOTE: An example extension can be found within the <code>/extension/example</code> directory.
 This can be used to copy/paste as a starting point for a new extension.

 ### Custom Models